Jason-chen-taiwan/darknet/README.md

-# Yolo v4, v3 and v2 for Windows and Linux
+# Yolo v4, v3 and v2 for Windows and Linux(Code is using AlexyDB yolo)

 ## (neural networks for object detection)